sjbylo/container-workshop/04-share-your-container-image/README.md

 ---
 ## Let Quay.io build the image for you and make it publicly available!

+*Note that if you managed to successfully push your image to Quay in the previous task using "docker push", then this lab is optional.
+But you still might like to try it out, especially if it interests you.*

 For Quay.io to build the image for you, you need to link Quay with *your* Github source code repository.